 Central banks primarily affect the money supply by adjusting interest rates or the active ratio.
-Low interest rate policies and credit growth have a direct impact on an economy's investment environment.
+Low-interest rate policies and credit growth directly impact an economy's investment environment.
 The two main sources of investment finance are debt and equity.
-When borrowing costs are low and access to finance is readily available, financing the investment with less equity and more debt becomes a natural outcome.
-However, if the investment output is a low value-added product, achieving sustainable economic growth with a high debt ratio is debatable.
-In the context of the Turkish construction sector, a loose monetary environment and government incentives for the real estate sector have made it one of the most popular investment areas in recent years.
-The factors contributing to this popularity include easy entry into the sector, relatively low investment costs, a less specialised industry, a young population that generates sustainable demand, and government incentives that focus on both supply and demand.
-Consequently, numerous companies from other sectors and individual entrepreneurs have shown significant interest in the property sector during the 2000s.
+When borrowing costs are low, and access to finance is readily available, financing the investment with less equity and more debt becomes a natural outcome.
+However, if the investment output is a low-value-added product, achieving sustainable economic growth with a high debt ratio is debatable.

+In the context of the Turkish construction sector, a loose monetary environment and government incentives for the real estate sector made the sector one of the most popular investment areas in recent years.
+The factors contributing to this popularity included easy entry into the sector, relatively low investment costs, a less specialised industry, a young population generating sustainable demand, and government incentives focusing on supply and demand.
+Consequently, numerous companies from other sectors and individual entrepreneurs showed significant interest in the property sector in the 2000s.

 Figure 14 displays the changes in construction output (divided by 10 as a scale factor) and the number of building permits (second axis) in relation to construction loans between 1998 and 2020 in real terms.
-High interest rates caused construction loans and construction output to fall between 1999 and

-2003.
-However, a significant increase was observed between 2003 and 2017 as a result of construction-oriented economic policy.
+High-interest rates caused construction loans and construction output to fall between 1999 and 2003.
+However, a significant increase was observed between 2003 and 2017 due to construction-oriented economic policy.
 During the 2008 global financial crisis, the expansionary monetary policies of the world's major central banks prevented this trend from being interrupted.
 On the other hand, the deterioration of the financial environment due to the economic crisis in 2018 disrupted the real growth of construction loans and caused the sector's loan volume to contract in real terms in both 2018 and 2019.
-Despite the excessive depreciation of the Turkish lira and high inflation, real growth resumed in 2020 and was driven by the low interest rate policy that continued until the end of 2020 to mitigate the effects of the COVID-19 pandemic and stimulate the economy through loan growth.
+Despite the excessive depreciation of the TRY and high inflation, real growth resumed in 2020 and was driven by the low-interest rate policy that continued until the end of 2020 to mitigate the effects of the COVID-19 pandemic and stimulate the economy through loan growth.

 Figure 14.
-The construction output, construction loans, and plans approved.
+The construction output, construction loans and approved plans